CTO and co-founder at Onomondo

 💡Tip: Avoid PLMN lists on the SIM

 We use OTA updates to add PLMN lists for emergencies where users or devices need them.
-Otherwise, we operate with network whitelists which tell the device which networks it’s allowed to connect to (more on whitelists later).
+Otherwise, we operate with network whitelists which tell the device which networks it’s allowed to connect to without the prioritised order that a PLMN list has (more on whitelists later).
 All of this is available via APIs and the Onomondo platform.

 A cellular network, also called a mobile network, is a collection of base stations which link back to the core network.